claytonwramsey/www/content/blog/second-year.md

 The net result is blocked projects stay blocked until I work up the willpower to work on them again.

 The longer a project spends in a blocked state, the worse it gets, since making progress now requires facing my own non-progress.
-Like any properly maladjusted grad student, I stake my happiness on my work progress, so a slow-moving is also a depressing project.
+Like any properly maladjusted grad student, I stake my happiness on my work progress, so a slow-moving project is also a depressing project.
 Continuing from a blocked state then requires not only the standard willpower for working on something hard or socially stressful but also the emotional wherewithal to engage with a project that already makes me feel bad.
 The net result is a vicious cycle: I fall behind, feel bad about it, don't continue, and fall further behind.